SantiagoArteche/prog-2-tec-ds/practice_one/README.md

 ### A company has n employees whose salaries range between $100 and $500.

 ### Create a program that reads the salaries of each employee and reports how many employees earn between $100 and $300 and how many earn more than $300.
 The program must also report the amount the company spends on staff salaries.

+# 10

+### A plant that manufactures iron profiles has a batch of n pieces.

+### Create a program that prompts you to enter the number of pieces to be processed and then enter the length of each profile; knowing that pieces with a length between 1.20 and 1.30 are suitable.
+Print the number of suitable pieces in the batch on the screen.

+# 11

+### Create a program that displays the even numbers from 200 to 100 in decreasing order.

+# 12

+### Enter an email and check if it has the @ character.
+If it doesn't, report the error.

+# 13

+### Cargar una oración por teclado.
+Mostrar luego cuantos espacios en blanco se ingresaron.

+# 14

+### Enter a sentence that can have both uppercase and lowercase letters.
+Count the number of vowels.

+# 15

+### Create a module that prompts the user to enter a username and password.Acceptance criteria:

+#### - The username must contain a minimum of 6 characters and a maximum of 12.

+#### - The password must contain a minimum of 8 characters.

+#### - The password cannot contain spaces.